lucasbratland/stock-analysis/Readme.md

 ## Results

 ### Analysis
-Originally when we created teh VBA code for this project, we used 2 nested For loops.
+Originally when we created the VBA code for this project, we used 2 nested For loops.

     'Loop through the tickers.